stanfordnlp/CoreNLP/doc/segmenter/README-Arabic.txt

 This command will produce the serialized model "my_trained_segmenter.ser.gz" that you can use for raw text processing as described in the "USAGE" section above.

+Adding the -withDomains flag lets you specify a domain (offset by a tab) at the beginning of each sentence in the training file.
+These domains can be arbitrary strings, as long as they don't contain tab or newline characters;
+thus, if you have data available for other dialects in ATB format, it is possible to train your own system that can support these dialects.
+For best results, include MSA data as well as your dialect data in your training.
+(Adding data from dialects other than your target dialect should not hurt performance, as long as they are marked as different domains--it may even help!)